joshhebb/tridion-publish-mirror/README.md

 Configurations exist to also force setting some of the advanced publishing settings, including publishing the minor and in-workflow versions (-v0).
 See the configuration section below.

-## Config
+### Configurations
 The extension is configured with an accompanying DLL file, which is loaded as an EXE configuration - **Tridion.Events.config**.

-- **SourcePublications** - comma-separated list of publication titles for all publications which should initiate publish mirroring
+- **SourcePublications**: comma-separated list of publication titles or TCM Ids for all publications which should initiate publish mirroring.
-- **TargetPublications** - comma-separated list of publication titles for publications should publishing should be mirrored to
+- **TargetPublications**: comma-separated list of publication titles or TCM IDs for publications should publishing should be mirrored to.
-- **PublishLoggingEnabled** - indicate whether or not all publish & unpublish transactions should be logged
+- **PublishLoggingEnabled**: indicate whether or not all publish & unpublish transactions should be logged.
-- **ForcePublishToChildPublications** - indicate whether the advanced setting should be set to force publishing to all child publications
+- **ForcePublishToChildPublications**: indicate whether the advanced setting should be set to force publishing to all child publications.
-- **ForcePublishWorkflowVersion** - indicate whether the advanced setting should be set to publish in-workflow versions
+- **ForcePublishWorkflowVersion**: indicate whether the advanced setting should be set to publish in-workflow versions.
-- **ForcePublishMinorVersion** - indicate whether the advanced setting should be set to publish minor versions
+- **ForcePublishMinorVersion**: indicate whether the advanced setting should be set to publish minor versions.

 ```xml